 - Hypnosis has created a negative image because it has sometimes been misused in failed performances for entertainment purposes.
 This is a technique of immense importance to our mental and physical health.

 - The method has enormous advantages, but it requires the cooperation of the hypnotist.
 It cannot be hypnotized by force.

 - Removing traumatic memories from the subconscious does not involve forgetting.
 It is enough to return them to consciousness, where it is much easier to treat.

-- Hypnotherapists sometimes also use blinking techniques to locate the time when the traumas occurred to find the unresolved traumas.
-(The eyelids are a very sensitive place for different frequencies)
+Hypnotherapists sometimes also use blinking techniques to locate the time when the traumas occurred to find the unresolved traumas.
+(The eyelids are a compassionate place for different frequencies)

 - The amount of treatment required varies from person to person, usually requiring a series of treatments.
 I have needed dozens of hypnosis-like treatments over several years.